top of page

 Nuclear Waste:

-SMR reactors will increase the volume of nuclear waste not reduce it.
-A recent study of nuclear waste streams from three types of small modular reactors being developed showed an increase in the volume of nuclear waste by factors of 2 to 30.
+SMR reactors will increase the volume of nuclear waste, not reduce it.
 A recent study of nuclear waste streams from three types of small modular reactors being developed by Toshiba, NuScale, and Terrestrial Energy. showed that most small modular reactor designs will actually increase the volume of nuclear waste in need of management and disposal, by factors of 2 to 30.
 The study was published in the Proceedings of the National Academy of Sciences.
 According to lead study author, Lindsay Krall, a former MacArthur Postdoctoral Fellow at Stanford University’s Center for International Security and Cooperation (CISAC) “These findings stand in sharp contrast to the cost and waste reduction benefits that advocates have claimed for advanced nuclear technologies.”
 The CEO of Nuscale disputes this study in a letter to the editor of Proceedings of the National Academy of Sciences.

 Furthermore, molten salt SMRs will create high level nuclear waste that presents serious disposal problems.
 “Waste from molten salt reactors will be highly radioactive due to fission products that were not vented in the off-gas and will include halides like uranium tetrafluoride.
 If such waste forms are buried without processing, and they interact with water, they would produce corrosive hydrofluoric acid (Krall and Allison 2018).
 Therefore, they would need to be processed before disposal using processes that will be costly and complex; moreover, such processing has never been carried out at scale.”